MicrosoftDocs/power-platform/power-platform/admin/online-requirements.md

 The IP address values in these JSON files are grouped by service tags that define the service they're applicable for.
 For a list of all the service tags and their definition, see [Available service tags](/azure/virtual-network/service-tags-overview#available-service-tags) in Azure docs.

-These service tags also have a regional scope to define the IP addresses required for a particular region.
+These service tags also have a regional scope to define the IP addresses required per Azure datacenter region.
 For example, to find out the required IP address values for accessing *Power Platform services* in the *Australia* region, use the [Azure IP Ranges and Service Tags – Public Cloud](https://www.microsoft.com/download/details.aspx?id=56519) file, and search for **PowerPlatformInfra.Australia**.

 :::image type="content" source="media/ip-example.png" alt-text="AzureCloud service tag for Power Platform IPs":::